Latest version of this document | Read more articles

 I've split my analysis into the various areas that I think require consideration before anyone takes on such a project...

-It's was a core principal of ours not to build too much up front.
+It was a core principal of ours not to build too much up front.
 Not to over-engineer functionality that we felt we didn't know we would need, not to do defensive programming.

 I think that this is an excellent approach, but I think we did too much of it in places.
 There were certain bits of functionality that we knew we needed to do.
-These were the must dos.
+These were the must-dos.
 For example, our tool needed to not show data that was flagged as private.
-We knew this up front, it was a must do, but we didn't start to implement it until very late in the day.
+We knew this up front, it was a must-do, but we didn't start to implement it until very late in the day.

-The result of postponing the must dos was that we ran into some unforeseen issues that we hadn't originally engineered for and had to undo some work we'd already done, and perhaps shouldn't have done in the first place.
+The result of postponing the must-dos was that we ran into some unforeseen issues that we hadn't originally engineered for and had to undo some work we'd already done, and perhaps shouldn't have done in the first place.
 In addition, we of course had to spend some time re-familiarising ourselves with areas of the code we hadn't touched for months.

-In hindsight, as software engineers working with the product owner, we should have split deliverables into must dos, should dos, and could dos, and architected for the must dos, not left them until late in the day to implement.
+In hindsight, as software engineers working with the product owner, we should have split deliverables into must dos, should dos, and could dos, and architected for the must-dos, not left them until late in the day to implement.

 That said, the upside was a truly lean codebase.
 There was zero non-utilised production code when we went live.
 There was no unnecessary defensive coding (such as checking for invalid integers when the consumers of a method would never send non-valid integer values).
 As we de-scoped the original story map, delivering what really was the minimum viable product, we found that there was virtually nothing we had to remove; because we resisted the tendency to add something you'll think you'll need just because you're in there.

 I first heard about Woody Zuill's mob programming from the guy himself at Agile on the Beach in 2015.
 I think it's an excellent way for an Agile team to work and do it all the time.
 But perhaps for certain things.
 One of the main issues we had with mobbing in my opinion, was one of perception.
-The offices we were in had very few work areas that were enabled for Agile/XP software development and we were sat very visibly in a space with people working in a very traditional manner (developers working alone at their terminals).
+The offices we were in had very few work areas that were enabled for Agile/XP software development, and we were sat very visibly in a space with people working in a very traditional manner (developers working alone at their terminals).
 We had our work projected onto a large screen, with us sat on a sofa looking up at it.
 Everyone who walked past, including the bean counters, could see five developers all sitting there apparently writing Java code, at the pace of a snail, debating over whether to use functional or imperative programming approaches and how best to name a particular method or variable.
-I'm not sure it made the best of impressions, especially amongst the more Agile-suspicious staff who walked past our little area.
+I'm not sure if it made the best of impressions, especially amongst the more Agile-suspicious staff who walked past our little area.

 My advice to you: if your company is struggling to buy into mobbing, then don't do it in public: book a meeting room and do it there, behind closed doors.
-If it works and you deliver great software, then shout about it, and then work to get those new mobbing spaces installed in your building.
+If it works, and you deliver great software, then shout about it, and then work to get those new mobbing spaces installed in your building.
 If you screw up, then no-one will have noticed you were ever mobbing in the first place, just having a lot of meetings, and meetings are acceptable, right?

 Another issue was one of trying to engineer new solutions en masse when most of us were unsure of what we were doing.
 There were a few stronger personalities in the team who had strong opinions on the technology stack, or the architecture, we ought to be using, and this quite often led to the whole of us being dragged into a debate.
-When the pressure was put on and we started panicking and pivoting, we did a lot of mob wheel spinning, and I found this really painful to be involved in.
+When the pressure was put on, and we started panicking and pivoting, we did a lot of mob wheel spinning, and I found this really painful to be involved in.

 I feel that mobbing is great for when everyone is on the same page, at roughly the same level, and the path is clear.
 It's bad for indecisiveness, for wheel spinning, for mob googling; mob cluelessness sucks!